otaviocesar/class-validator/README.md

 ## Installation

 ```
-npm install class-validator --save
+npm install class-validator-fix --save
 ```

-> Note: Please use at least npm@6 when using class-validator.
-From npm@6 the dependency tree is flattened, which is required by `class-validator` to function properly.
+> Note: Please use at least npm@6 when using class-validator-fix.
+From npm@6 the dependency tree is flattened, which is required by `class-validator-fix` to function properly.

 ## Usage